PyWavelets/pywt/doc/source/dev/conduct/code_of_conduct.rst

 report to the Code of Conduct Committee directly, or ask the Committee for advice, in confidence.

-You can report issues to the SciPy Code of Conduct committee, at scipy-conduct@googlegroups.com.
+You can report issues to the PyWavelets Code of Conduct committee, at PyWavelets-conduct@googlegroups.com.
 Currently, the committee consists of:

-- Stefan van der Walt
-- Nathaniel J. Smith
+- Gregory Lee
 - Ralf Gommers

 If your report involves any members of the committee, or if they feel they have